 Friend Midear, you won't understand but listen The pain I cannot weep into a handkerchief The words are somber like a procession of kings For your soul with sad, dry lakes I

-"The sun also shines from here", his finger pointing to his heart his eyes rimmed with tears For the next poem in this sequence, click here.
+"The sun also shines from here," his finger pointing to his heart his eyes rimmed with tears

 Do not despair, my friend: The light that shines on our land will remain chaste.
 We still have time.
 Maybe next year, the year after- it will be enough.
 We will see the new face